 Please read each of the sections below carefully.
 They provide important information about your Operation Wallacea expedition in Croatia.
 Should you require further assistance please do not hesitate to contact your nearest Operation Wallacea office.

 As part of the internal travel package it is possible to arrange additional nights in Split and Zadar before and after your expedition, and the relevant airport transfers.
-However, this will be at an additional cost – please contact us for more details.
+The cost of these extra nights will be added to your internal travel package quote.

 Please ensure when booking your international flights that the cost of your ticket includes hold luggage.

-If you are a student in the USA, we recommend Student Universe for your flights as they give discounts to students.
+If you are a student in the USA or Canada, we recommend trying Student Universe for your flights as they give discounts to students.
 You are welcome to book your flights elsewhere, however our partnership means that they generally provide the best price, are familiar with our expeditions and give excellent service.

 Tel: +1 800 272 9676 (Toll-free within the US and Canada)

 Tel: +1 800 761 0060 (Toll-free within the US and Canada)

 Once you have booked your international flights, please enter the details on the Opwall portal.

 School groups that have chosen a fully inclusive expedition package do not need to book international flights or internal travel.
 Operation Wallacea will be in contact with the group leader directly and will provide you with a fully inclusive quote for your international flights, internal travel and expedition costs.